African Tale

 Long ago, an ancient chieftain had found it as a child in the sapphire-coloured waters of the river Bio-Bio.
 According to many legends, this stone was able to perform miracles.

 It was worshipped every year by the whole village, because the tribesmen fervently believed that during these ceremonies, it woke and came to life.
-The stone was passed on from generation to generation, along with the hefty responsibility of taking care of it.
+The stone was passed on from generation to

 One day, that responsibility fell into the hands of the chieftain’s oldest son, Namuncura.
 He’d spent many years taking good care of the stone and always showing it respect.
 He’d even made a special protective case for the stone’s vessel from a Monkey-Puzzle tree and polished it with a soft piece of woven cloth once a week.